stupidmankind/BYpassDoc/docs/source/commands/addvariable.rst

 Description
 -----------

-This command allows you to explicitly add a variable if you are not using \*\*Set Variable\* with the setting \*\*Create Missing Variables\*\* at runtime.
-Use this command when you want to modify the value of variables.
-You can even use variables to modify other variables.
+This command allows you to explicitly add a variable if you are not using :doc:`Set Variable <variable>` with the setting **Create Missing Variables** at runtime.
+Use this command when you want to create a new variable.

 Parameters
 ----------

 **Variable Name**
-	Indicate Variable Name
+	Name of Variable

 **Variable Value**
-	Please define the input to be added to the variable
+	The input to be added to the variable

 **If Variable Exists**
-	Define the action to take if the variable already exists
+	Define the action to take if the variable already exists.
+There are three actions if variable exists

+	- *Do Nothing If Variable Exists*
+	- *Error If Variable Exists*
+	- *Replace If Variable Exists*

 Returned Value
 --------------
-	This command does not have returned value.
+	This command return a new variable as indicate in **Variable Name**.

 Example Usage
 -------------